-Esben Esther: Hello Monica and thanks for including me in your row of interviews!
+Esben Esther: Hello Monika!
+Thank you for including me in your wonderful series of interviews.

-Monika: And how would you define your own case?
+Monika: How would you define your own gender identity and journey

-Esben Esther: Absolutely not as a ”case”, but as a lifepath of a transgifted individual who at an early stage came to terms with and found pride in her gendered talents.
+Esben Esther: I wouldn’t describe it as a “case” but rather as the life path of a transgifted individual who, from an early stage, embraced and took pride in her gendered talents.

-Monika: Have you ever considered a full transition?
+Monika: Have you ever considered undergoing a full medical transition?

 Esther: Yes, it was!
 The justice department refused, and when I asked why, they replied that it would be too expensive and that it would threaten safety.
 I asked them: How come?
 They replied that they had closed the case.